akaakm/Containerized-Java-App/README.md

   --header 'content-type: application/json'
 ~~~

-You should get output like the following.
+I should get output like this.

 ~~~
 {"status":"UP","groups":["liveness","readiness"]}
 ~~~

-Run the following command to tear down your application.
+Run the following command to tear down the application.

 ~~~
 kubectl delete -f docker-java-kubernetes.yaml